Efficient collaborative learning of the average treatment effect: Data Illustration

-Results are shown in Figure~\ref{fig:state}, with detailed numbers provided in Table~\ref{tab:state_numbers} in Supplementary Appendix.
-The lower 95\% confidence intervals are not truncated at 0 for better visual comparison.
-The target-only estimators suggest that the estimated odds of experiencing heart failure for non-insulin takers vary across states, with New York being the highest (0.466, 95\% CI [-0.040, 0.971]) and Alabama being the lowest (0.116, 95\% CI [-0.013, 0.245]).
+We aim to estimate the target average treatment effect of non-insulin treatments on the scale of odds ratios, and compare the following estimators: (1) the target-site only estimator, (2) the meta-analysis estimator constructed via inverse variance weighting, (3) {a na\"ive fusion estimator that assumes exchangeability in conditional outcome distributions across states}, and (4) the proposed ECO-ATE estimator.
+We use exponential tilt density ratio models for estimating shifts in covariates and treatment mechanisms.
+We estimate $\beta^0$ using kernel regressions and Super Learner, with a library consisting of generalized additive models, random forest, neural net and LASSO.
+Results are shown in Figure~\ref{fig:state}, with detailed numbers provided in Table~\ref{tab:state_numbers}.
+The target-only estimators suggest that the estimated odds of experiencing heart failure for non-insulin takers vary across states, with New York being the highest (0.507, 95\% CI [-0.085, 1.100]) and Alabama being the lowest (0.116, 95\% CI [-0.013, 0.245]).
 Although New York and Pennsylvania have relatively large sample size, the imbalance in treatment groups renders the resulting target-only estimator wide confidence intervals compared to other states.
 The na\"ive meta analysis estimator is a weighted average of all states via inverse variance weighting, and hence can only provide accurate estimate for states with state-specific odds close to the average.
 Similarly, the na\"ive fusion estimator assumes exchangeability in conditional outcome distributions and therefore exhibits large bias for states at the tails, i.e. Florida, New York and Pennsylvania.
-Examining states with similar point estimates given by the na\"ive fusion estimator and the ECO-ATE estimator, we see that the costs of estimating $\beta^0$ are reasonable that the confidence interval widths are only a bit wider.
-ECO-ATE reduces the variance substantially, ranging from 38\% to 86\%.
-For all states, our analysis suggests that non-insulin treatment leads to a lower odds of experiencing heart failure for type II diabetes patients, which is are consistent with existing findings \citep{paul2015association,herman2017insulin,unknown}.
+ECO-ATE reduces the variance substantially, ranging from 38\% to 91\%.
+For all states, our analysis suggests that non-insulin treatment leads to a lower odds of experiencing heart failure for type II diabetes patients, which is consistent with existing findings \citep{wang2024comparing}.
+This case study demonstrates the practical utility of the ECO-ATE algorithm in estimating causal effects of treatments within a flexibly defined target population.
+By relaxing the exchangeability assumption, ECO-ATE proves to be effective in accounting for site-level heterogeneity.
+However, we recognize that, due to the observational nature of electronic health record data and the potential for misspecification in the density ratio model, it is essential to validate these findings further.
+This can be achieved through goodness-of-fit tests \citep{gilbert2004goodness}, or randomized trials.